 Bondi Beach

+Heading further north, they drove past the world famous Bondi Beach, both the north and south side.
+This is the beach where Bondi Lifeguards of the Bondi Rescue TV series is filmed.
 When in Sydney it is one of the places you should visit.
-It’s not our favourite but it is the most famous, known around the world.
-The beach was made extra famous by the TV series “Bondi Rescue”.
+The beach is seriously nice (but not our favourite) but it’s good to say you have seen it.
 Bondi Beach is one of the most visited tourist sites in Australia.
 Bondi Beach is recorded by the Australian Museum that Bondi means place where a fight using boondi sticks (nullas nullas or fighting sticks) took place.

 Eastern suburbs